The Menage

 “Sometimes it is difficult times that bring two hearts closer.”

-Ajbante Kanwar had least expected Ranisa Sajja Bai to visit her in the autumn afternoon.
+Ajbante Kanwar had least expected Ranisa Sajja Bai to visit her on the autumn afternoon.
 Amar Singh, barely two, had managed to smile and walk up to her, saying “Dadisa!” which attracted the attention of the Kunwarani, busy knitting a woollen piece for her child.
 She had stood up in a hurry, letting the ball of wool run across the floor, and Amar Singh ran after it, trying to catch the ball in his usual playful mood.

 “Hai Eklingnath!”
-The Kunwarani was visibly embarrassed as Sajja Bai smiled amused.
+The Kunwarani was visibly embarrassed as Sajja Bai smiled, amused.
 She was gathering the wool off the floor when she called on her maid-in-waiting and said, “Take Bhanwarji for a walk.”
 Amar Singh happily waved the two ladies goodbye.

 “I thought I should come here, myself.”
 She spoke, making Ajbante Baisa frown a little.
 “To talk to you.”